Home Office Tax Deduction for Self Employed (What’s Deductible?)

 This method has been available since the tax year starting Jan 1st 2013.

-Check out this article on the IRS website for more information on Simplified Home Office Tax Deductions, Simplified Home Office Tax Deduction.
+Check out this article on the IRS website for more information on this method, Simplified Home Office Tax Deduction.

-A Note About the 2017 / 2018 Tax Cut and Jobs Act
+Note About 2017 / 2018 Tax Cut and Jobs Act

 Check out this detailed article for more information about the 2017 and 2018 Tax Cut and Jobs Act, 2018 Tax Cuts & Jobs Act Overview.